 The California Bar Association rules require that most attorney engagements have a written agreement that is signed by both the attorney and the client.
 Clients can find attorney-client agreements to be intimidating.
 Although each agreement is client-specific, this page answers general questions about our agreements.
+Any prospective client may consult with any other attorney regarding the client agreement.

 This section lists the parties.
 In general, they are the attorney, and the client.